Audrey Grant and Norman McBeath

 25 May - 30 October 2019

-The Long Look explores portraiture through an extraordinary and intimate artist and sitter relationship and is a unique creative exchange between the painter Audrey Grant and the photographer and printmaker Norman McBeath.
+The Long Look explored portraiture through an extraordinary and intimate artist and sitter relationship and was a unique creative exchange between the painter Audrey Grant and photographer and printmaker Norman McBeath, and with the author Val McDermid.

 New Paintings, Artist Books and Polaroids